humzak711/Web-Login-System/README.md

 IMPORTANT

 - This program assumes you are using a MySQL database, if you are not then make changes to the code accordingly.
-  This program also assumes the database contains the columns; 'passwords', 'usernames', and 'recovery_keys' and assumes that the 'passwords' column and 'recovery_keys' columns are case sensitive and the usernames column is case insensitive
+  This program also assumes the database contains a table named 'users' which stores the columns; 'passwords', 'usernames', and 'recovery_keys' and assumes that the 'passwords' column and 'recovery_keys' columns are case sensitive and the usernames column is case insensitive

 - This code works best in a python 3.11 environment